🚀 AI Generated Incident Summaries Feature is Now Live! See it in action! 🎉

 Workflow Automation

-Our last blog post ‘Using a Status Page in your Incident response process’ established what a status page is and how it plays an important role in your incident response processes, this article is to understand the different information components of a status page.
+Our last blog post ‘Using a Status Page in your Incident response process’ established what a hosted status page is and how it plays an important role in your incident response processes, this article is to understand the different information components of a status page.

 When something goes down, the first thing a customer does is check if there is something wrong with their systems or if it is an issue with one of their service providers.
 So it’s important to make sure that your status page has all the information that is needed where they don’t feel the need to raise an issue or create a ticket, adding to your support costs.